Locations:

 Entropion

 Entropion is a condition where your eyelid turns in toward your eye.
 As a result, your eyelashes and skin rub against your eyeball, causing discomfort to your cornea (the front part of your eye).
 Entropion is common in adults over the age of 60.
-It’s treated in several ways, including soft contact lenses, Botox® injections or surgery.
+You can treat it in several ways, including soft contact lenses, Botox® injections or surgery.

 Overview